QS

 Aberdeen Competitive Market Position

 This analysis has been prepared by QS Consultancy to provide Aberdeen's leadership and communications teams with data-driven insight to inform the design, prioritisation, and development of targeted, subject-specific global reputation campaigns.
-The QS World University Rankings are among the world's most widely referenced ranking systems — compiled using datapoints from 16.4 million academic papers and incorporating the views of more than 151,000 academics and 100,000 employers.
-Aberdeen's performance in these rankings is one of several factors that may shape its global perception, student recruitment, faculty attraction, research partnerships, and employer relationships.
+The QS World University Rankings are compiled using datapoints from 16.4 million academic papers and incorporating the views of more than 151,000 academics and 100,000 employers.

 Declining Subjects